KasparEtter/ef1p/internet/index.md

 permits or denies network traffic based on configured rules.
 The goal is to protect the local network or machine from outside threats.
-In order to compromise your system, an attacker needs to find a whole in the firewall and a vulnerability in a particular application.
+In order to compromise your system, an attacker needs to find a hole in the firewall and a vulnerability in a particular application.
 Having multiple layers of security controls is known as [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)).